TobiasVanDyk/RaspberryPi-GPIO-Displays/README.md

 <img src="images/Wave35c.jpg" width="300" />
 <br>

-For comparison with the results when using the SPI DMA accelerated driver with the new kernel 5.4, as detailed in the next section, the set of eight photos are shown below.
+The set of eight photos below, show the result of using the Waveshare drivers with the 4,19 kernel.
+This can be compared to the results when using the SPI DMA accelerated driver with the new kernel 5.4, as detailed in the next section.

-In order to obtain dual HDMI LCD displays I added the following lines in /boot/config.txt:
+In order to obtain dual HDMI LCD displays add the following lines in /boot/config.txt:

     $ hdmi_group=2
     $ hdmi_mode=87